Powered by SchoolDash

 Jermyn Street, Sleaford NG34 7RS

 Kesteven and Sleaford High School Selective Academy is a selective academy.
-It has about 760 girls aged between 11 and 18.
-In November 2017 the school was rated ‘Good’ by Ofsted.
+It has about 770 girls aged between 11 and 18.
+Ofsted last inspected the school in November 2024.

 This school is a member of The Robert Carre Trust.
 (Carre's Grammar School is also a member.)

-Particular strengths include Attainment, Disadvantaged pupils, Destinations and Progress.
+Particular strengths include Attainment, Attendance, Progress and Sixth form.
 Relative weaknesses include Environment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.